 After the Sangre de Cristo mountains uplifted on the east and the Rio Grande Rift widened, sediment eroded into the valley and large lake systems formed.
 The lakes dried up leaving the valley floor fairly flat.
 Prevailing winds blew sand towards the Sangre de Cristo’s and the Great Sand Dunes were created.

 Water now flows through the Valley in the Rio Grande and its tributaries.
-The Rio Grande travers Alamosa County beginning on the west and traveling east until the big bend in Alamosa where it turns southward and leaves at the southern county border.
+The Rio Grande travels through Alamosa County beginning on the west and traveling east until the big bend in Alamosa where it turns southward and leaves at the southern county border.

 A railway town arrives on the train